In March, I tried out Avocadu’s 21-Day Weight Loss Challenge.

 It was a bummer that I had to quit a little early, but losing another 7.8 pounds is nothing to feel sad about!

-I’ll check in with you in a month!
-Hopefully I won’t overdo it on the cruise…but I’ve heard that there’s key lime pie on-a-stick in Key West.
+Hopefully I won’t overdo it on our cruise next week…but I’ve heard that there’s key lime pie on-a-stick in Key West.